end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 Now that VirtualDub is ready to server frames to the next application, you need to create an AviSynth file that will wrap the VirtualDub AVIFile signpost (\*.vdr) file and generate a valid AVI stream.

 1. Create a text file next to the VirtualDub AVIFile signpost (\*.vdr) file with the avs file extension (\*.avs).
-It is a good practice to use the same path &amp; filename as the \*.vdr file.
+It is a good practice to use the same path & filename as the \*.vdr file.
 2. Enter the following text in the file: *AviSource("full\_path\_to\_vdr")* (replace *full\_path\_to\_vdr* by the actual full path to your vdr file).
 3. Save the file.